Bugines Batik Costume

 Buginese History

-The Buginese people's way of life was retained to a certain extent by the pagan Torajan people until the start of the twentieth century, when they were forced to abandon it.
+The Buginese people's way of life was retained to a certain extent by the pagan Torajan people until the start of the twentieth century when they were forced to abandon it.
 Their residences were mostly built on stilts, and their settlements were likely to be dispersed along river banks, seashores, and lakeshores, among other places.

 Early Indonesian trade was intense, resulting in a gradual shift in economic development, social construct, political interest, and power balance among the people of South Sulawesi, which fundamentally resulted in the emergence of Buginese states, dynasties, and political systems that have continued to flourish to the present day.